8.83° overcast clouds

 The Government’s “Living With Covid” plan sets out a number of important changes as we all move into a new phase of managing Covid-19.
-It is clear the pandemic is not yet over and there remains considerable uncertainty about the path, however it is considered the correct time to make these changes.
+It is clear the pandemic is not yet over and there remains considerable uncertainty about the path.
 Woodlane is an SEND school with a higher number of vulnerable pupils.
-This means that we need to be more mindful of the impact of changes, even with case numbers falling and the threat of serious illness significantly reduced.
+This means that we need to be more mindful of the impact of control measures, even with case numbers falling and the threat of serious illness significantly reduced.

 Changes to Control Measures

 Testing and Self-isolation: We know that pupils attending school for face to face learning make the greatest progress.
-Therefore, the following changes are designed to ensure as little disruption as possible to your child’s education moving forward.
+Therefore, the following measures are designed to ensure as little disruption as possible to pupils’ education moving forward.

 - Pupils in SEND schools are no longer expected to test twice weekly using Lateral Flow tests, nor are they required to PCR test with symptoms.
 Testing is no longer available through the NHS website.